Aeroluna/Vivify/README.md

   }
 }
 ```
-`DestroyPrefab` will destroy a your prefab in the scene.
+Destroys a prefab in the scene.

 ## SetAnimatorProperty
-Allows setting animator properties.
-This will search the prefab for all Animator components.

 ```js
 {
   "b": float, // Time in beats.